Going From Sitecore to WordPress? Here’s How to Evaluate the Various Aspects of Your Transition

 • WordPress as a CMS is free as there are no licensing costs, while Sitecore has custom licensing costs which, as you’re aware, are quite hefty.

 So, all things considered, your decision to switch from Sitecore to WordPress is correct and financially prudent.
+Choosing to migrate Sitecore to WordPress can be a strategic move for better flexibility and usability.
 And in this post, you’ll learn how to assess the various aspects of your Sitecore to WordPress transition.

-The first aspect to consider is the Sitecore product(s) you’re currently using and which of its functionalities do you actually need (and which are going unused, unnecessarily adding to your expenses).
+The first aspect to consider is the Sitecore product(s) you’re currently using and which of its functionalities you actually need (and which are going unused, unnecessarily adding to your expenses).
+Start by thoroughly assessing your current Sitecore website to understand which features, content structure, and custom features are in use.

 As you know, Sitecore has four products that offer a rich blend of built-in features.
 Here’s a quick recap of the same: